wootfish/sohliloquies/drafts/public-cyberspace.md

 Returning for a moment to the example of BitTorrent: I mentioned earlier that one sticking point with BitTorrent is getting an introduction to a peer swarm.
 This turns out to be a challenge shared by almost all peer-to-peer systems: Once you've met some peers, you're set, but getting to that point can be tricky.
 How is it done today?

 The "traditional" way to get started is via a _peer tracker_, a centralized service that peers can register themselves with and which in turn serves up a list of registered peers on demand.
-Not only is this a central point of surveillance, it is a central point of failure (as the Pirate Bay folks and many before them have learned the hard way).
+Not only is this a central point of surveillance, it is a central point of failure.

 A step beyond running a peer tracker is to offer _mirrors_, which are essentially a federation of the tracker service.
 In this strategy, a bunch of folks grab the same content index and start serving up their own trackers from it, essentially forcing copyright regulators and their ilk to play whack-a-mole to try to take everyone down.
 This is rarely a permanent solution, but at the very least it can buy some time.